GuidanceMantras/GuidanceMantras/README.md

 - You can not be fired from your job in government sector.
 In private sector, you will be in constant fear of losing your job each day.
 - You get time to better plan for your kids and family

+- You can write/apply for some government jobs until 40 years old(OBC)/45 years old (SC/ST). so check for age limit for job always

 ### Website for government jobs
 - Central government jobs website: SSC website( https://ssc.nic.in/),  and UPSC website (https://upsc.gov.in/)
 - Karnatak Government Jobs : KPSC website (https://kpsc.kar.nic.in/) and KEA website (https://cetonline.karnataka.gov.in/kea/)